What Is an Entry Condition Report? Guide for Australian Rentals

 Making entry condition reports more efficient

 The traditional approach — printed forms, a separate camera, and manual filing — is slow and error-prone.
-Modern rental inspection apps like InspectPro transform the process by capturing photos directly into structured report sections, generating professional PDF reports immediately, and storing everything digitally for the life of the tenancy.
+Modern rental inspection apps transform the process by capturing photos directly into structured report sections, generating professional PDF reports immediately, and storing everything digitally for the life of the tenancy.

 Best practices for entry condition reports